apache/druid/docs/tutorials/index.md

 > **Warning:** Java 8 is required to run Druid.
 While Druid will start with a higher version of Java it will not function correctly.
 >
 > If needed, you can specify where to find Java using the environment variables DRUID_JAVA_HOME or JAVA_HOME.
-For more details run the verify-java script
+For more details run the verify-java script.

 ### Hardware